hexlesserthan3/kernelctf/osintspotifyq/spotifyosint.md

 # Sort through the Riff raff
 QUESTION: Dan the music man knows almost everything there is to know about music.
 Sometimes, his sites get corrupted.
 What an unfortune day for dear old Dan.
-He still really knows a lot, especially about riffs.
+He still really knows a lot, especially about curating riffs.

 ## reddit post